 Whenever we transfer your personal data outside the UK or EEA, as applicable, we ensure that at least one of the following safeguards is in place, as applicable:

-We retain personal data in accordance with our retention and destruction schedule, a copy of which can be found here.
+We retain personal data in accordance with our retention and destruction schedule.

 We are strongly committed to data security and take appropriate steps to protect the personal information we hold from unauthorised access, loss, misuse, alteration or corruption.
 We have put in place physical, electronic and managerial procedures to safeguard and secure that information.
 Further details can be found in our data protection policy.